Thomas-Quig/ctf-writeups/CSAW-21/bacnet.md

 We went with method 2, filtering information by the values and names (adding 8 to get the value). see `filterInformation()`

-From there we did statistical analysis with `findFunky
+From there we did statistical analysis with `findFunky()`

+Here is the whole file
 <details><summary>bacnet.py</summary>

 ```python